 Much of the Bill is devoted to amending employment rights as its name suggests.
 If you expand the headings below you can find more information about these measures arranged by topic.

-The rest of the Bill covers topics we’ll consider in future briefings, including significant amendments to trade union rights, a new framework for collective bargaining in some sectors and the creation of a single body to enforce core employment rights.
+The rest of the Bill covers topics outside the scope of this briefing, including significant amendments to trade union rights, establishing a new framework for collective bargaining in some sectors and providing the framework for creating a single body to enforce core employment rights.

-The Bill abolishes the two-year qualifying period for unfair dismissal, but introduces a new framework for a lighter touch unfair dismissal regime during an “initial period of employment”.
-In previous Government statements, this has been described as an exception for probationary periods, though it might turn out to be wider than that.
+The Bill as originally drafted would have abolished the two year qualifying period for unfair dismissal, and introduced a new framework for a lighter touch unfair dismissal regime during an “initial period of employment”.

 What’s in the Bill?